 Saab established its Australian headquarters and local company at Technology Park, South Australia in 1987 to support and build Australia’s defence capability.
 Our first contract was building and integrating Australia’s unique combat system for the ANZAC class frigates.
 Over thirty years, Saab Australia has developed and integrated technology to protect and empower Australia’s Navy, Army and Air Force to keep people and society safe.
 We also develop solutions for allied nations, civil security and aviation technology with major installations in prisons and airports.

-Now employing close to 400 Australians, Saab Australia is one of the country’s most respected defence and security system integrators.
+Now employing around 430 Australians, Saab Australia is one of the country’s most respected defence and security system integrators.
 We lead research and development into Australia’s future combat power and command and control technology for protecting critical infrastructure.

 Saab Australia is a subsidiary of the Swedish-based Saab Group which employs some 15,000 people worldwide, generating annual revenues exceeding AUD$4.4 billion.
 Saab has a ‘thinking edge’ philosophy and culture permeating its world-class facilities, operations and employees on every continent.
 Always looking ahead, developing and leading technology to meet the world’s and customers’ changing needs.